|There's no good way out of this tangent, so enjoy some sweet missiles!|

 Motti's synergy isn't extremely strong with Raiders but it must be noted that with Raiders start running into dangerous territory once you've hit 2 hull points and have an unshielded zone facing an enemy ship.
 Motti allows you to usually take one more attack before the Raider is destroyed, which can be effective.
 Raiders also like being run alongside the heavier ships (ISDs, VSDs, Interdictors) that Motti likes running in order to guard flanks, provide flak support, and provide cheap activations.

 As I mentioned in the linked Vader review, Raiders work out surprisingly well with Tenacious V because Darth Vader wants combat ships and he wants them with extra defense tokens they don't mind spending.
 The Raider is the cheapest Imperial combat ship and has a pair of evade defense tokens.
 Being able to reroll the black dice after an earlier Ordnance Experts reroll produces consistent high damage from the black dice and being able to reroll the blue dice makes the Raider much more proficient at generating accuracy results to lock down one-of defense tokens (like the scatter on a flotilla, the redirect on a CR90, or the brace on many heavier ships).
+Raider-IIs are also suitable, provided you're willing to risk spending their evades at long range to go fishing for blue crit icons to trigger the Heavy Ion Emplacements.
 The Raider also happily provides some cheaper activation padding and flak coverage that Vader's fleets usually want pretty badly.

 Remember all those times earlier when I complained about how the speed 3 and, to a lesser extent, speed 4 nav charts for the Raider weren't that impressive?
 And remember how I pointed out that it's not uncommon for Raiders to die with some shields still remaining due to their lack of a redirect token?
 Moff Jerry is here to use those extra shields to crank your high-speed Raider maneuverability way up!
 Jerry doesn't do anything for speed 1-2 Raiders but he doubles the clicks of yaw on a speed 3 Raider and brings a speed 4 Raider up to 5 clicks of yaw.
 Effectively Jerry ensures your speed 2+ Raiders always have access to 4 and in some cases more clicks of yaw.
 That's pretty swell of you, Moff Jerry.
 Jerry also finds his fleets like the same kind of generally more expensive ships that Vader does and the Raiders are happy to keep providing flak assistance and cheaper activation padding in a similar role for Jerry.
 Just make sure to keep some repair commands on hand when necessary to regenerate/redistribute shields so Jerry doesn't inadvertently make your Raiders more fragile.